FL1NTY24/patient-readmission-prediction/README_CloudInfrastructureSetup.md

    terraform output
    ```

-- Terminate LocalStack resources to clean up the local environment:
+- Terminate LocalStack resources to clean up the local environment (Only terminate at the end of project):
    ```powershell
    terraform destroy -var="localstack_enabled=true" -auto-approve
    ```